Physics Teaching

 Why NWC?

-As a physics education major at Northwestern, you’ll study with faculty who hold doctorates in astronomy and civil engineering, as well as profs with a history of training excellent mathematics teachers.
-You’ll graduate with two majors: physics education, which will help you describe the theories behind the fundamental principles of the universe, and secondary education, which will equip you to teach those principles to others.
+As a physics teaching major at Northwestern, you'll study with faculty who hold doctorates in astronomy and civil engineering, as well as profs with a history of training excellent mathematics teachers.
+You'll graduate with two majors: physics teaching, which will help you describe the theories behind the fundamental principles of the universe, and secondary education, which will equip you to teach those principles to others.

-Your physics education courses will cover topics including classical and modern physics, astronomy, optics, chemistry, and calculus.
-The physics education major is also designed with enough flexibility that you can earn a second teaching endorsement in math, chemistry or basic science.
+Your physics teaching courses will cover topics including classical and modern physics, astronomy, optics, chemistry, and calculus.
+The physics teaching major is also designed with enough flexibility that you can earn a second teaching endorsement in math, chemistry or basic science.

 Career Outlook